Racism in Brazil: 1980s to present: Emergence of a race-conscious state

-Persisting Inequality
+Persisting inequality

 Many Brazilians still think that race impacts life in their country.
 A research article published in 2011 indicated that 63.7% of Brazilians believe that race interferes with the quality of life, 59% believe it makes a difference at work, and 68.3% in questions related to police justice.
 According to Ivanir dos Santos (the former Justice Ministry's specialist on race affairs), "There is a hierarchy of skin color: where blacks, mixed race and dark skinned people are expected to know their place in society."
-Although 54% of the population is black or has black ancestry, they represented only 24% of the 513 chosen representatives the legislature as of 2018.
+Although 54% of the population is black or has black ancestry, they represented only 24% of the 513 chosen representatives in the legislature as of 2018.

 For many decades, discussions of inequality in Brazil largely ignored the disproportionate correlation between race and class.
 Under the racial democracy thesis, it was assumed that any disparity in wealth between white and non-white Brazilians was due to the legacy of slavery and broader issues of inequality and lack of economic mobility in the country.
 The general consensus was that the problem would fix itself given enough time.
 This hypothesis was examined in 1982 by sociologist José Pastore in his book Social Mobility in Brazil.
 In his book, Pastore examines the 1973 household survey and compares the income and occupations of father-son pairs.
 Based on his findings, he concluded that the level of economic mobility in Brazil should have been enough to overcome inequality left from slavery had opportunities been available equally.

 Racial inequality is seen primarily through lower levels of education and income for non-whites than whites.
 Economic inequality is most dramatically seen in the near absence of non-whites from the upper levels of Brazil's income bracket.
 According to sociologist Edward Telles, whites are five times more likely to be earning in the highest income bracket (more than $2,000/month).
 Overall, The salary of Whites in Brazil are, on average, 46% over the salary of Blacks.

 Additionally, racial discrimination in education is a well documented phenomenon in Brazil.
 Ellis Monk, Professor of sociology at Harvard University, found that one unit of darkness in a student's skin corresponds to a 26 percent lower chance of the student receiving more education as compared to lighter-skinned students.
 Further, a study on racial bias in teacher evaluations in Brazil found that Brazilian math teachers gave better grading assessments of white students than equally proficient and equivalently well-behaved black students.